What All Plays Into Email Deliverability

 - One of the ways you build your reputation with email is to get opens.
 To do that, you need amazing subject lines.
 So work on your copywriting skills as much as possible, because subject lines (and the first sentence of your email) are critical.

 - We do not recommend using link shorteners such as Bitly, since spammers tend to use Bitly to hide malicious links.
-As a result, email providers are often suspicious of shortened URLs
+As a result, email providers are often suspicious of shortened URLs.

 - We know people love pretty newsletters, but the more the email feels like a note from a friend, the better.
 Only use images and gifs if you absolutely have to.